timeades/timeades/README.md

 - 👋 Hi, I’m @timeades
-- 👀 I’m interested in Automation using webdriver.io and front-end development in JavaScript
+- 👀 I’m interested in Automation using Playwright and becoming a fullstack JavaScript developer
 - 🌱 I’m currently learning ES6 & Node
 - 💞️ I’m looking to collaborate on anything that will help me practice what I am learning and improve my knowledge
-- 📫 How to reach me tim.eades@me.com
+- 📫 How to reach me tim.eades@mac.com

 <!---
 timeades/timeades is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.